 - Brown Bag Breakfast: Grab a banana, a bag of trail mix made with whole-grain cereal, shelled pistachios and a favorite dried fruit (try diced apricot, pineapple or mango).

 - Instead of Doughnuts: Offer whole-grain toaster waffles or pancakes.
-If you're serving doughnuts, consider offering doughnut holes and add other foods such as low-fat milk and fruit to ensure some extra nutrition.
+Add other foods such as low-fat milk and fruit to ensure some extra nutrition.

 - Banana Dog: Spread a couple of tablespoons of peanut or almond butter on a whole-grain hot dog bun.
 Peel a banana, place inside the bun and eat it like a hot dog.
 Pair this with low-fat or fat-free milk.

 - Gobble, Gobble, Gobble Bacon: Switch to turkey bacon, which is much lower in fat than traditional bacon.

 - Toast with Peanut Butter: Use whole-grain toast to boost fiber and use peanut butter for a morning protein boost.
 Add a glass of low-fat milk or 100% orange juice.